MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Learning Theory; Book.
   - <details><summary>Digest</summary> The goal of the class (and thus of this textbook) is to present old and recent results in learning theory for the most widely-used learning architectures.
 This class is geared towards theory-oriented students as well as students who want to acquire a basic mathematical understanding of algorithms used throughout machine learning and associated fields that are significant users of learning methods such as computer vision or natural language processing.

+- Physics of Language Models: Part 3.1, Knowledge Storage and Extraction. [[paper]](https://arxiv.org/abs/2309.14316)
+  - Zeyuan Allen Zhu, Yuanzhi Li.
+  - Key Word: Large Language Models.
+  - <details><summary>Digest</summary> This paper investigates how large language models answer questions, specifically whether they rely on memorization or genuine knowledge extraction.
+Using controlled semi-synthetic biography data, the study reveals a connection between the model's knowledge extraction ability and diversity measures of the training data.
+The paper employs linear probing techniques, showing a strong correlation between this relationship and whether the model encodes knowledge attributes in a linear fashion within the entity names' hidden embeddings or across other tokens in the training text.

+- Fantastic Generalization Measures are Nowhere to be Found. [[paper]](https://arxiv.org/abs/2309.13658)
+  - Michael Gastpar, Ido Nachum, Jonathan Shafer, Thomas Weinberger.
+  - Key Word: Generalization Bound; Overparameterization.
+  - <details><summary>Digest</summary> The paper discusses generalization bounds for neural networks in the overparameterized setting.
+It highlights that existing generalization bounds are not tight enough to explain neural network performance.
+The paper examines two common types of generalization bounds: those depending on training data and output and those considering the learning algorithm.
+It mathematically proves that no bound of the first type can be uniformly tight in the overparameterized setting.
+For the second type, it shows a trade-off between algorithm performance and bound tightness, suggesting that tight generalization bounds are not possible without suitable assumptions on the population distribution.

 - Implicit regularization of deep residual networks towards neural ODEs. [[paper]](https://arxiv.org/abs/2309.01213)
   - Pierre Marion, Yu-Han Wu, Michael E. Sander, Gérard Biau.
   - Key Word: Implicit Regularization; Neural Ordinary Differential Equations.